skounis/Building-Cloud-Computing-Solutions/README.md

 * Acceptance testing: A formalized way of verifying that let's say a payroll application sends out the payments.
 * Performance testing or load testing: Is going to test how the app will perform under load.
 * Basic sanity testing: It verifies that if you also do some exploratory data analysis that you can ensure that things are working properly.

+> How much testing: Just enough to solve the problem.